Judgment (video game): Gameplay

 Judgment is an action-adventure game with a third-person perspective.
 It follows private detective Takayuki Yagami as he investigates a serial murder case in Kamurocho, a fictional district of Tokyo, Japan, previously featured in the Yakuza franchise.
 When asked about similarities between Judgment and other Yakuza titles, series creator Toshihiro Nagoshi said that "the location and assets might be the same, but the gameplay and story here are drastically different".
 Yagami can buy items to restore his health in stores based on real-life counterparts, similar to the Yakuza games.
 However, Yagami can suffer from Mortal Wounds, which permanently decreases Yagami's maximum health.
 The only way to recover is to visit an underground doctor for treatment or purchase a medical kit, which are relatively expensive.

-Judgment features a similar combat system to that of Yakuza 0, where players can change between two different fighting styles: crane-style, which focuses on fighting groups of enemies, and tiger-style, which focuses on fighting individuals.
+Judgment features a combat system where players can change between two different fighting styles: crane-style, which focuses on fighting groups of enemies, and tiger-style, which focuses on fighting individuals.
 Yagami also incorporates parkour elements, like wall-running and leapfrogging, in his fighting style.
-Similar to the previous games in the Yakuza series, Yagami can enter a Rage form, where he becomes stronger in battle, and he can team up with allies to perform powerful combination attacks.
+Similar to the previous games in the Yakuza series, Yagami can perform brutal takedowns of enemies through "EX Actions" (a fundamentally identical system to Like a Dragon's Heat Actions), enter an enhanced state where he becomes stronger in battle, labelled "EX Boost" in Judgment, and can team up with allies to perform powerful combination attacks.
 Accomplishing sidequests or achievements in the main narrative rewards the player with points that can be used to enhance Yagami's skills and teach him new techniques.

 The game also features an investigation mode, where the player must search a scene for clues and evidence of a crime.
 Players must infiltrate areas by lock picking and use disguises to gather information or find objects of interest.
 The game has sections where the player pursues a suspect.
 These take the form of tailing sequences, where players must follow a suspect while avoiding being seen, and chase sequences, where players must avoid oncoming obstacles while running to catch a fleeing suspect.

 Yagami can take on several side cases in addition to the main storyline, similar to the "substories" in other Yakuza games.
 He can undertake them by looking at the noticeboard in his office, asking at the Genda Law Office or Bar Tender, or by walking the streets of Kamurocho.
 Certain meetings trigger a Friendship level that can evolve across the game through interacting with a character.
 Some of these meetings involve finishing sidequests, while other scenarios are inspired by dating sim games.
-Like other Yakuza titles, the player can find minigames and side activities scattered around Kamurocho, which include drone racing, a virtual reality board game, and fully playable versions of Space Harrier, Fantasy Zone, Fighting Vipers, Motor Raid, Virtua Fighter 5: Final Showdown, and Puyo Puyo.
+Like other Yakuza titles, the player can find minigames and side activities scattered around Kamurocho, which include drone racing, a virtual reality board game, and fully playable versions of Space Harrier, Fantasy Zone, Fighting Vipers, Motor Raid, Out Run, Virtua Fighter 5: Final Showdown, and Puyo Puyo.